 Show empathy

 It’s OK if you don’t understand what your friend is going through.
 There’s a lot of stigma and confusion about substance use.
 It can be helpful to do research to better understand why people use substances and why their relationship with substances may change over time.
 Being deliberate and respectful about your language choices can help your friend feel more seen and understood.
-This guide provides an introduction to using neutral and “person-first” language.
-Reflect on your friend’s positive traits and remember that they are more than their struggles.

 Consider the timing

-It’s natural to feel nervous about preparing for what may be a difficult or awkward conversation.
+It’s common to feel nervous about preparing for what may be a difficult or awkward conversation.
 Let your friend know that you’d like to talk so you can agree on a time that works for you both.
 An ideal time is when your friend hasn’t been using substances, but what’s most important is finding a time when your friend is willing to talk.
-Choose a space — virtually or in-person — that’s quiet, comfortable and free from distractions.
+Choose a space — virtually or in-person – that’s quiet, comfortable and free from distractions.

 Be honest and specific